 |photo by Orange Sheep Photography|

 I have always loved history and old things; there is definitely something special about objects that still retain their function and beauty after decades of use.
 Following my passion for the historic, I earned a B.A. in American Studies and followed with my M.A. in History with a concentration in Historic Preservation.
-Since graduate school, I've worked at multiple historic sites, served as an assistant curator at a state-run history museum, and currently work as a historic preservation specialist for a cultural resources management program.
-I've also continued to do consulting work on the side: preparing National Register nominations, local landmark applications, conducting archival research, and preparing historic furnishings reports for organizations and individuals.
+Since graduate school, I've worked at multiple historic sites, served as an assistant curator at a state-run history museum, worked as a historic preservation specialist for a cultural resources management program, and am currently an architectural historian for a state agency.
+I've also done some consulting work on the side: preparing National Register nominations, local landmark applications, conducting archival research, and preparing historic furnishings reports for organizations and individuals.

-In addition to being a diary for recording our restoration journey, Restoring the Roost provides tips to owners of historic cottages, practical advice for simple country living, and 'never-a-dull-moment' news from the poultry pen.
+In addition to being a diary for recording our restoration and home decorating journey, Restoring the Roost provides tips to owners of historic cottages, practical advice for simple country living, and 'never-a-dull-moment' news from the poultry pen.

 For more information on historic preservation, restoration, preservation tax credits, and technical hands-on preservation techniques, visit http://www.preservationnation.org/ orwww.nps.gov/history/preservation.htm.
 Feel free to contact me and thanks for visiting!